ylliez/CU/review/README.md

 # REVIEW

-## CART351 - Networks & Navigation - Week 1 notes
+## CART351 - Networks & Navigation

 ### Data Transmission
 When a request is made for data, that data is broken up into many tiny chunks called packets, tagged with a unique header (includes sender/receiver port info) & an IP header which includes the sender/receiver IP addresses.
 The packet is then transmitted through an ethernet, WiFi or Cellular network.
 Once the packets reach the destination, they are reassembled again and delivered as one piece.